UW-POLS503/2018/README.md

-# 2018
+# POLS 503 "Advanced Quantitative Political Methodology" (Spring 2018)

-Website for University of Washington: POLS 501 "Advanced Political Research Design and Analysis" (Winter 2018)
+Sources and text for the website of University of Washington: POLS 503 "Advanced Quantitative Political Methodology" (Spring 2018)

 This website built using [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/).
 See the blogdown instructions